Ezruby/Predicting-Disease-Outbreaks/README.md

 **Techniques employed**

 * Extracting city and country name data from text using regular expressions
-    \n * *re: text extraction with regular expressions* \n
+* * *re: text extraction with regular expressions*

 Manipulating data and matching location names to geographic coordinates
     * *pandas: data manipulation and analysis*